devinekask/workflows/src/content/docs/vite-01-intro.md

 Vite is a development server that has some special tricks up its sleeve to start it up fast, even when a lot of libraries need to be loaded first.

-### HRM
+### HMR

-Vite has Hot Module Replacement (HRM) built in.
+Vite has Hot Module Replacement (HMR) built in.
 This means that when you change a file, the browser will automatically reload the page.
 And again... does this fast.

 ### Production build